ibm-cloud-docs/satellite/limitations.md

 *   Hosts must run Red Hat Enterprise Linux 7 on x86 architecture.
 Other operating systems, such as Windows, and mainframe systems, such as IBM Z or Power, are not supported.
 *   Hosts must have at least 4 CPU, 16 GB memory, and 100 GB attached storage device.
 *   The hosts must not have any additional packages, configuration, or other customizations.
 *   Hosts must have the following packages.
 You might need to refresh your packages on the host machine.
-For example, on a IBM Cloud infrastructure virtual server instance, you can run `subscription-manager refresh` and then `subscription-manager repos --enable=*`.
+For example, on an IBM Cloud infrastructure virtual server instance, you can run `subscription-manager refresh` and then `subscription-manager repos --enable=*`.
     ```
 Repository 'rhel-ha-for-rhel-7-server-eus-rpms' is enabled for this system.
 Repository 'rhel-server-rhscl-7-rpms' is enabled for this system.